RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-create-a destructive-sample-record.md

 When sampling a Herbarium specimen or silic-dried sample, you will need to create a new Preparation for the new sample.

-## How to create a new Preparation for an existing Collection Object
+### How to create a new Preparation for an existing Collection Object

 Search for the existing Collection Object using a [Query](https://rbge-herbarium.github.io/docs/queries/collection-object-queries.html).
-The Query [Collection Objects by country or collector](https://herb-rbge.specifycloud.org/specify/query/8/) may be helpful.
+_Tip: The Query [Collection Objects by country or collector](https://herb-rbge.specifycloud.org/specify/query/8/) may be helpful._

-If the **Collection Object already exists**, open the record and click **Edit** at the bottom right of the Collection Object form.
+If the Collection Object already exists, open the record and click **Edit** at the bottom right of the Collection Object form.
+If it does not exist then you will need to create a new Collection Object record.
+See instructions in [How to enter specimen data](https://rbge-herbarium.github.io/docs/how-to-guides/how-to-enter-specimen-data.html).

-Click **Add** next to Preparations.
-This will open up a new **Preparation** in the Preparation subform.
+To add a preparation to a record click on **+** next to Preparations

 ![image](https://user-images.githubusercontent.com/8005676/180241183-0d51c889-dcbb-409e-9ded-73e8ca5a1551.png)

+The following information should be entered for a destructive sample record:

-- **Prep Type** - select the kind of material (e.g. Herbarium specimen/sheet, Carpological).
+- **Prep Type** - select Destructive Sample
-- **Barcode** - scan the barcode of the specimen or enter the destructive sample item number.
-Both should be unique.
+- **Barcode** - enter the destructive sample item number.
+This is constructed using the Destructive Sampling request number followed by a running number for each sample, separated by a colon (eg, 03306:2).
+The combination must be unique.
-- **Storage** – enter the storage location of the specimen (e.g. Main Herbarium, Long Store, Spirit Room, Silica Room, Carpological Collection).
-For physically linked specimens (where there is more than one specimen permanently mounted on a sheet), the lowest barcode should be created as a storage location and used to store all the specimens on the sheet.
-See the **[Physically Linked](https://rbge-herbarium.github.io/docs/data-entry/collection-object-form.html#physically-linked-specimens)** section for more information.
 - **Remarks** - enter any remarks specific to the Preparation, not the Collection Object, here.
 - **Internal Misc** – use this field for any internal curatorial information which is not to be shared.